 Unlimited water should be provided, no other beverage is served.

 I was actually shocked to find sodas available at school in Canada.
-At home, I never drank sodas and at either, só never got used to drinking such sweet drinks with food.
+At home, I never drank sodas and at school either, so I never got used to drinking such sweet drinks with food.
 I feel that it covers the taste of the dish…

 Salt and sauces are served but not with unlimited access.
 However, bread is given with no limit!
 French bread is essential to a good meal, right?